-Unicorn doesn’t have that.
+A new AI-driven pet health system wouldn’t have that.
 Disruption is complicated, and our mission is truly multi-fold – something that requires an intellectual discussion well above the 120 IQ level.

 Plus, we’re in the formulation process as I write this for a proprietary line of pet foods build on non-meat proteins.

 Pet obesity studies by the Association for Pet Obesity Prevention (APOP) consistently show that 54% of US dogs, and 59% of US cats are overweight or obese.
 Of the nearly 200 million companion dogs and cats in the US, that corresponds to 42.9 million and 50.5 million respectively.

 Obese pets die up to 2-1/2 years earlier than their healthy weight peers, will experience the same types of obesity related illnesses and diseases as humans, and will cost their owners an average of $4,000 to $7,000 for veterinary care.
 Sadly, their last few years of their shortened lives will be miserable – they will suffer a prolonger health decline.

 That’s not acceptable!